-- 113. Signs would go up in numerous places (as explained by Mr in places that people would see.
+- 113. Signs would go up in numerous places (as explained by Mr people in places that people would see.
 These signs were, after a short while, laminated. - 114.
-After 2015, he was keeping an eye on the person who had taken over (whom he did not think was much good). - responsibilities as gamekeeper for the shoot.
+After 2015, he was keeping an eye on the person who had taken over (whom he did not think was much good). - 115.
+Mr was a very engaging witness who clearly had a devotion to his voluntary responsibilities as gamekeeper for the shoot.
 I accept his evidence save that with respect of the numbers of people using the woods.
 It may well be that Mr was distracted by his duties or was not policing the woods with a view to finding as many members of the public as possible.
-I think Mr focus was on the shoot, and I accept that if people were potentially interfering with anything related to that, he would have told them to remove themselves.
+I think Mr focus focus was on the shoot, and I accept that if people were potentially interfering with anything related to that, he would have told them to remove themselves.
 In my judgement the users were not typically inferring with Mr because he would have been away from the regular and well-used routes.
-But if, in general, the woods were effectively always empty, there would have been no need for the elaborate marshalling exercise to be deployed on the days of the shoot. - for the 116. was the from April 1994 until March 2016.
+But if, in general, the woods were effectively always empty, there would have been no need for the elaborate marshalling exercise to be deployed on the days of the shoot.

+was the for the 116. from April 1994 until March 2016.
 After his retirement, he worked as a consultant "with responsibility for the management of the company land at Bromley Common and Hayes Street Farm."
 He has also held the position of).
 During the relevant period, he lived in , but in 2023 moved to Arundel.
 He explained how Liveries was established in 1992.
 It was jointly 117. owned by the Estate and himself, his brother and others.
 It operated on Estate land.
 It closed down in 2017 because the stables (of which there were up to 80) were demolished, and houses were built there.
 He managed Liveries between 1992 - 2004.
 His twin brother managed it between 2004 - 2011 before he took over again between 2011 - 2017.
 A tenant farmer called had stables (with up to 200 horses), and ran this in June 2020.